 6. Coffee Scrub

-Coffee scrubs can be very helpful in removing cellulite.
-The caffeine found in the coffee has a tightening and stimulating effect on the skin and is often used in anti-aging products.
-Plus, the exfoliating effect of the scrub helps to stimulate blood and lymph flow (similar to that of dry brushing) which is helpful in removing toxins and excess fluid from the body.
+The caffeine found in the coffee has a tightening and stimulating effect on skin, while exfoliating helps to stimulate blood and lymph flow (similar to dry brushing).
+This assists with removing toxins and excess fluid from the body.

-- Combine all the ingredients together in a bowl to create a consistency similar to that of a paste.
-Note: if you are using unrefined coconut oil, the mixture will harden when it cools.
+- Combine all the ingredients together in a large bowl to create a paste.

-- When you want to use it; massage the scrub into the skin for a few minutes using firm pressure (not too hard though), and then wash it off using luke warm water.
+- Massage the scrub into the skin for a few minutes, using firm pressure (not too hard), and then wash it off using lukewarm water.

-- Use it 2-3 times a week.
-You should start to see results show through within a couple of weeks.
+- Apply this scrub two to three times a week.
+You should start to see results within a couple of weeks.

-- Source of dietary collagen (just a side note, collagen is best consumed internally rather than applied on the skin in forms such as skin creams as it is actually too big to be absorbed by the skin.
-You’re better off applying coconut oil as a lotion on the skin)
+Collagen is best consumed internally rather than applied onto skin (such as in things like skin creams), as it’s actually too big to be absorbed by the skin.
+You’re better off applying coconut oil as a moisturiser for skin.

-What has worked for you in the past for getting rid of cellulite?
-Share below in the comments!
+What has worked for you in getting rid of cellulite?
+Share below in the comments.